Mullah Omar: Suspected activities

-Announcement of his death
+2015 announcement of his death

 On 29 July 2015, Abdul Hassib Seddiqi, the spokesman for Afghanistan's National Directorate of Security, said "officially" that Mohammed Omar had died at a hospital in Karachi, Pakistan, in April 2013, and the office of Afghan President Ashraf Ghani confirmed that information on his death was "credible".
 Pakistani newspaper The Express Tribune reported that a former Taliban minister and current leadership council member, who spoke anonymously, said Omar died from tuberculosis.

 The following day, the Taliban confirmed that he was dead, but denied that he died in Pakistan.
 Other Taliban members stated that his death occurred in Afghanistan.
 According to an official statement by Pakistani defence minister Khawaja Asif, "Mullah Omar neither died nor was buried in Pakistan and his sons' statements are on record to support this.
 Whether he died now or two years ago is another controversy which we do not wish to be a part of.
 He was neither in Karachi nor in Quetta."

 Afghan officials report that Omar was buried in Zabul province, a province in southern Afghanistan.
 Atta Mohammed Haqyar, head of Zabul's provincial council, believed that Omar was buried in a cemetery in Sarkhogan area of Shinkay district in Zabul province.
 Several senior Taliban commanders have also been buried in Sarkhogan area.
 He further stated that the area had special significance for the Hotak tribe which Omar was from.

 Sources close to the Taliban leadership said his deputy, Akhtar Mansoor, would replace him, although with the lesser title of Supreme Leader.
 It was confirmed by a senior Taliban member that Omar's death was kept a secret for two years.

 Fidai Mahaz, a Taliban splinter group, claimed that Omar did not die of natural causes; rather he was killed in his hideout in Zabul province.

 Many Islamist and jihadist movements expressed condolences following Omar's death, including Ajnad al-Kavkaz, Ansar Al-Furqan, Islamic Front's Ahrar al-Sham, Jaish Muhammad, Ansar al-Din Front, Turkistan Islamic Party, Jamaat Ansar al-Sunna, Jaish al Ummah, Jamaat-ul-Ahrar, Caucasus Emirate, Jaish al-Islam, Al-Nusra Front, AQAP, AQIM, and Al-Shabaab.

 Conversely, the Afghan government was unsympathetic to mourning his death; security forces were ordered to prevent citizens from publicly grieving Omar.
 A National Directorate of Security (NDS) spokesman said that Omar was "the biggest cause of war and backwardness in the modern history of Afghanistan", adding that any ceremony for Omar would be an "insult" to victims of the Taliban.
 Meanwhile, thousands of Afghans nationwide took part in rallies on 4 August, denouncing Omar.

+After his death, the Taliban regained control of Afghanistan as the Second Islamic Emirate following the Fall of Kabul during the Taliban offensive.
+During this time the location of Mullah Omar's grave was indirectly revealed.
+The grave is situated in the Suri district of Zabul Province.